 7 Things to Know About Baxters Harbour Falls

 Baxters Harbour is a great spot for a picnic.
 There are a couple of picnic tables near the parking area.
-The scenery is beautiful and there's lots of beach to explore.
+The scenery is beautiful and there is lots of beach to explore.

 In the summer you can wade in the pool at the base of the falls – if you don’t mind the cold water.

 You can also see columnar basalt lava at low tide.
 How cool is that?!
-Just one of the neat things that comes with being able to walk on the ocean floor.
+Just one of the neat things that come with being able to walk on the ocean floor.

 Now let’s answer 7 popular questions about Baxters Harbour Falls.